 Do you have a shop where I can try on the rings?

 We're a clicks-and-bricks business, which means our website is a great place to browse the full extent of our collection - but we're also available for in-person consultations.
 If you'd like to view our treasure chest of vintage rings in the flesh, you can visit us by appointment at the London Diamond Bourse in Hatton Garden on Tuesdays, Wednesdays and Thursdays.
 Alternatively, we're also available in Brighton on the occasional Saturday morning.
 Please head here to request your appointment slot.

 I can't find the answer to my question, what should I do next?

-Please send us an email at firstname.lastname@example.org, or give us a call on 07946 942350.
-Usually one of the team will be there answer your call, but if we are in a meeting or it is out of working hours (9am-5pm, Monday-Friday), we endeavour to respond to enquiries within 24 hours.
+Please send us an email at firstname.lastname@example.org, or give us a call on 07946942350.
+We endeavour to respond to enquiries within one working day.